 Minimizes Pressure Ulcers

-This statistic measures the percent of long-term patients that have pressure ulcers or bed sores.
-We consider this statistic when determining our nursing grades.
+This figure is an indication of the percent of long-term care residents which have pressure ulcers or bed sores.
+We bake this statistic into both nursing and long-term care grades.

 Minimizes Serious Falls